George Wrighster

-George Frederick Wrighster III (born April 1, 1981) is a former American football tight end.
-He was drafted by the Jacksonville Jaguars in the fourth round of the 2003 NFL Draft.
-He played college football at Oregon.
-Wrighster has also been a member of the New York Giants.
+George Frederick Wrighster III (born April 1, 1981) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected 104th overall by the Jacksonville Jaguars in the fourth round of the 2003 NFL draft.
+He played college football for the Oregon Ducks.
+Wrighster was also a member of the New York Giants and Las Vegas Locomotives.

 Professional career

-Wrighster was drafted by the Jacksonville Jaguars in the fourth round (104th overall) of the 2003 NFL Draft.
-He played six seasons with the team before being released on April 3, 2009.
+Wrighster was selected by the Jacksonville Jaguars in the fourth round (104th overall) of the 2003 NFL draft.
+He played six seasons primarily as a starter with the team before being released on April 3, 2009.
 He often showed flashes of greatness, but missed 30 games due to injury.
-Wrighster was signed by the New York Giants on May 9, 2009 after attending the team's minicamp.
+Wrighster was signed by the New York Giants on May 9, 2009, after attending the team's minicamp.
 He was waived on June 24, 2009.

+Wrighster played for the Las Vegas Locomotives in 2010.

+Broadcasting career

 After his professional football career ended, Wrighster entered the field of sports broadcasting.
 Beginning in September 2014, George hosted a Los Angeles-based daily afternoon radio show called "The Drive" on The Beast 980 KFWB.
 In August 2015, Wrighster debuted on Fox Sports 1 as a sports analyst and opinionist on such shows as "Fox Sports Live Countdown" and "Kickoff To Countdown.'
 He has also been the game analyst for multiple games on ESPN3 and FS1.

-Wrighster launched the Unafraid Show, a website with sports content, in 2018.
+Wrighster launched the Unafraid Show, a Youtube show featuring interviews of top athletes, coaches, and celebrities alongside great sports content in 2024.

 Wrighster debuted on Mad Dog Sports Radio’s “NightCap” on SiriusXM on Tuesday December 8, 2020.

 Personal life

 Wrighster attended Sylmar High School in Los Angeles, California.
 He also attended The Buckley School in Sherman Oaks, California.

 He appeared on the March 11, 2012, episode of Cupcake Wars on the Food Network representing Violet's Cakes in Pasadena, California.

-On January 4, 2015, George married Danisha Danielle Hoston and currently resides in the San Fernando Valley with their blended family of four children: Devan, Damon, Payton, and Caden.
+George married to Danisha Wrighster and they have a blended family with 5 kids.